survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 As webpack plugin ecosystem is quite diverse, there are a lot of plugins that can help specifically with development.
 I've listed a few of these below to give you a better idea of what's available:

 * [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) has been designed to avoid issues with mixed path naming.
-A path that is valid on macOS, might not be that on Windows.
+A path that is valid on macOS might not be on Windows.
 If you work in a mixed environment, this plugin can be handy.
 * [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
 It's almost magical this way.
 * [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
 It captures common errors and displays them in a friendlier manner, hence the name.